-9. For what reasons and with what results was either India or Kenya successful in obtaining independence?
+9. For what reasons, and with what results, was either India or Kenya successful in obtaining independence?

 Candidates who select India should deal with India only, not the Indian sub-continent, but do not penalize those who also deal with Pakistan.
-The reasons suggested are: long standing nationalist/independence movement; 1919 and 1935 India Act granted some political rights; the work of Gandhi; legacy of two world wars, especially the second one.
-India was granted independence by the Indian Independence Act, 1947, which separated it from Pakistan.
-It was followed by communal and religious violence, and was a disappointment to those who had sought a united India.
-Candidates could thus query its success.
+The reasons suggested are: a long-standing nationalist/independence movement; 1919 and 1935 Government of India Acts granted some political rights; the work of Gandhi; legacy of two world wars, especially the second one.
+India was granted independence by the Indian Independence Act, 1947, which partitioned the sub-continent.
+This was followed by communal and religious violence, and was a disappointment to those who had sought a united India.
+Candidates could thus question its success.
 It is not necessary to go beyond the immediate aftermath of independence.